FunctionLab/sei-framework/README.md

 ## Training

 The configuration file and script for running train is under the `train` directory.
 To run Sei deep learning sequence model training, you will need GPU computing capability (we run training on 4x Tesla V100 GPUs connected with NVLink).

-The training data can be downloaded by running the download script (`train/download_data.sh`) or manually downloading the training data tarball and extracting the files. **NOTE**: because the Sei training data contains processed files from the Cistrome Project, please first agree to the Cistrome Project [terms of usage](http://cistrome.org/db/#/bdown) before downloading the data here.
+The training data is available [here](https://www.dropbox.com/s/lonq7o8uwft7sbg/sei_training_data.tar.gz?dl=0) should be downloaded and extracted into the `train` directory. **NOTE**: because the Sei training data contains processed files from the Cistrome Project, please first agree to the Cistrome Project [terms of usage](http://cistrome.org/db/#/bdown) before downloading the data.

 The Sei training configuration YAML file is provided as the `train/train.yml` file.
 You can read more about the Selene command-line interface and configuration file formatting [here](https://selene.flatironinstitute.org/master/overview/cli.html#).
 We also provide an example SLURM script `train.sh` for submitting a training job to a cluster.